 This call is open to computational modeling and materials science faculty (who are full-time) at any of the KENET member institutions.
-The lead applicant must be a PhD holder, attained within the last 5 years, and must demonstrate active research interest.
-Those recently awarded mini-grants from the Computer Science and Information Systems (CSIS) are not eligible to apply.
+The lead applicant must be a PhD holder, attained within the last 6 years, and must demonstrate active research interest.